zmkfirmware/zmk/docs/docs/feature/keymaps.md

 ## Big Picture

-All keyboard definitions (complete boards or shields) include the _default_ keymap for that keyboard, so ZMK can produce a "stock" firmware for that keyboard without any further modifications.
+All keyboard definitions (complete boards or shields) include the _default_ keymap for that keyboard so that ZMK can produce a "stock" firmware for that keyboard without any further modifications.
 For users looking to customize their keyboard's behavior, they can copy the stock `.keymap` file into their user config directory, and customize the keymap to their liking.

 ## Behaviors

-ZMK implements the concept of "behaviors", which can be bound to a certain key position, sensor (encoder), or layer, to perform certain actions when events occur for that binding (e.g. when a certain key position is pressed or released, or an encoder triggers a rotation event).
+ZMK implements the concept of "behaviors", which can be bound to a specific key position, sensor (encoder), or layer, to perform particular actions when events occur for that binding (e.g. when a specific key position is pressed or released, or an encoder triggers a rotation event).

-For example, the simplest behavior in ZMK is the "key press" behavior, which responds to key position (a certain spot on the keyboard), and when that position is pressed, send a keycode to the host, and when the key position is released, updates the host to notify of the keycode being released.
+For example, the simplest behavior in ZMK is the "key press" behavior, which responds to a key position (a certain spot on the keyboard), and when that position is pressed, send a keycode to the host, and when the key position is released, updates the host notifying of the keycode being released.

 For the full set of possible behaviors, start at the [Key Press](/docs/behavior/key-press) behavior.